jbsparrow/AutoAttendance/README.md

 When you run it you have to select your grade because I couldn't figure out dropdowns but there's 7 seconds to select your grade before it's automatically submitted.
 To disable automatic submission delete "submitbutton.click()" or put a "#" infront of it, like this: "# submitbutton.click()"

+https://chromedriver.chromium.org/downloads - here's the download for the chrome webdriver, download the version corresponding to your build of chrome.
+To find what version of chrome you're on click "chrome>about chrome" and you should see the version.